Everything you need to know about low testosterone

 How is low testosterone diagnosed?

-We also have a testosterone test with an extended upper range which is useful for men taking TRT or anabolic steroids who expect to have supranormal levels of testosterone.
+Medichecks also offer a Testosterone Blood Test which has an extended upper range which is useful for men taking TRT or anabolic steroids who expect to have higher levels of testosterone.

 How is low testosterone treated?